codarrenvelvindron/codarren.github.io/_posts/2021-01-26-Day26-http_response_status_codes_explained.md

 Chances are you got a response code of:
 **200 --> OK**

-Why you don't see them is another story?
+Why you don't see them is another story.

 When everything is working perfectly fine, you just don't need to worry.